TutsWiki/source/content/python/exception-handling.md

 ```
 Caught ZeroDivisionError
 ```

-Here, try block will look for ZeroDivisionError exception if raised and will print the message `Caught ZeroDivisionError`, otherwise the `else` condition will execute.
-So basically it works as an if...else conditional statement.

 Now that we have learned about `try`, `raise`, `except` and `finally` statements, let's use them with Built-in and User-defined exceptions.